GA-repos/Week_1_Command_Line_Lab/README.md

 * Open the **Terminal app**

-* Your instructor will show you how to clone this repository, which will create a directory with the same name as this repo.
+* Use the directions [here](https://git.generalassemb.ly/flex-323/hwSubmission/blob/master/README.md) to
+  - fork + clone the repo at this step
+  - after you're done with the assignment you'll run add/commit/push steps, as well as the create a pull request step/

-* **IMPORTANT: `cd` into that directory.**  (The directory should be called `hw1-unix-commands`.)
+* **IMPORTANT: After you've cloned you need to `cd` into that directory.**  (The directory should be called `hw1-cli`.)

 # Section 1: Terminal Practice